SAP-samples/btp-cap-multitenant-saas/docu/2-basic/7-kyma-resources-helm/components/ResourceOverview.md

 Virtual Services allow you to route traffic to the [Services](#service) associated with your workloads based on various conditions.
 In our sample scenario, the majority of Virtual Services define traffic rules based on the initial host which the incoming request is targeting.
 In the below example, whenever a request for the **susaas-router-default.sap-demo.com** host arrives through Istio Ingress Gateway, we need to instruct Istio to which [Service](#service) this traffic has to be routed.
 Obviously, in this case the traffic is intended for our Application Router workload.
 So we can simply provide the Cluster IP [Service](#service) details of our Application Router workload in the destination details of the route.

 > **Hint** - In this example, a custom domain is being used.
-In a default setup, the default Kyma **kyma-system/kyma-gateway** Gateway as well as the default Cluster domain would be used (e.g., susaas-router-default.a1b2c3d4.kyma.ondemand.com).
+In a default setup, the default Kyma **kyma-system/kyma-gateway** Gateway as well as the default Cluster domain would be used (e.g., susaas-router-default.a1b2c3.kyma.ondemand.com).

 The Virtual Services required for this sample scenario, are (except for one exception) automatically created and manged by so-called Kyma [API Rules](#api-rule).
 This means, whenever you create or update an [API Rule](#api-rule), a corresponding Virtual Service is created or updated.
 While this reduced flexibility (as [API Rules](#api-rule) only offer a subset of the Virtual Service features) it simplifies the majority of scenarios, which are just about a simple exposure of workloads.

-In the below sample, the Virtual Service (created by the corresponding and equally named [API Rule](#api-rule)) will match any request arriving through the Istio Gateway name **sap-demo-gateway**, targeting the **susaas-router-default.sap-demo.com** host.
+In the below sample, the Virtual Service (created by the corresponding and equally named [API Rule](#api-rule)) will match any request arriving through the Istio Gateway name **cdomain-gateway**, targeting the **susaas-router-default.sap-demo.com** host.
 Any matching request will be routed to the Cluster IP [Service](#service) of our Application Router workload, while attaching an *x-forwarded-host* header, which is retaining the initial target host.

 ```yaml
 apiVersion: networking.istio.io/v1beta1